A Small Research Center In Florida Has Blueprints For A Bright Future

 The Venus Project: Science and Technology for a Better Society

-Furthermore, The Venus Project believes that the social challenges – such as war, crime, climate change, poverty, and hunger – facing our world facing today cannot be entirely separated from “global resource mismanagement”.
+Furthermore, The Venus Project believes that the social challenges – such as war, crime, climate change, poverty, and hunger – facing our world today cannot be entirely separated from “global resource mismanagement”.
 It sees these social and environmental problems as repercussions of the current socio-economic system operated globally.
 Hence, the nonprofit organization believes that the solution to these contemporary challenges lies in the application of science and technology to create better living conditions for everyone.
 According to the founders, the notion of jobs can be replaced with the automation of tasks using technological solutions, and the use of money as the legal tender is better replaced with the distribution of resources using scientific principles.
-With the application of these proposed ideals, the innovators of a resource-based economy believe that the human society can then make informed decisions about how resources should be distributed, rather than merely basing this critical task on arbitrary decisions.
+With the application of these proposed ideals, the innovators of a resource-based economy believe that society can then make informed decisions about how resources should be distributed, rather than merely basing this critical task on arbitrary decisions.

 Moreover, The Venus Project framework focuses on utilizing the potential of science and technology to the maximum in a bid to achieve its resource-based system.
 Much more than a utopian concept, the organization’s socio-economic model incorporates natural resource management, sustainable cities and values, energy efficiency, collective farms, and advanced automation driven by social cooperation and scientific methodology.
-The prime concern of this humanitarian project is to maximize the quality of life of the inhabitants rather than achieve profit.
-This is why it emphasizes the reassessment and overhauling of all aspects of the human society – from our values, education, and urban design to how we relate to nature and to one another.
+The prime concern of this humanitarian project is to maximize the quality of life of all inhabitants rather than achieve profit.
+This is why it emphasizes the reassessment and overhauling of all aspects of human society – from our values, education, and urban design to how we relate to nature and to one another.

 Jacque Fresco and Roxanne Meadows